marcorichetta/talks/slidev/slides.md

 <!--
 Just to check if you are awake

-How many...
+How many of you don not speak English natively?

 Could you raise your hand?

-Ok, I think you will empathize more with some slides -->
+Optional: Ok, nice distribution
+-->

 ---